Why US Brokerage Accounts of American Expats are Being Closed

 The global financial regulatory landscape is dramatically changing.
 FATCA imposes significant new compliance burdens on non-U.S. financial institutions with U.S. clients.
 As a result, many non-U.S. financial institutions now simply refuse to service U.S. persons.
 Unfortunately, U.S. financial institutions are following suit due to FATCA and other considerations.
 There have been stories about Morgan Stanley closing American expat accounts, Merrill Lynch placing restrictions on non-resident accounts, and other banks with similar new policies on expat accounts.

 Many commentators attribute these actions to FATCA and increased offshore tax enforcement efforts.
 However, there are numerous contributing factors in addition to FATCA.
-Enhanced Treasury Department enforcement of existing anti-money laundering regulations and know-your-client rules, evolving interpretation of the 2003 Patriot Act, and new European regulation of cross-border investments all play a role.
-These factors contribute to a heightened compliance burden faced by financial institutions providing retail investment services across borders.
-Many U.S. institutions are following the lead of foreign banks in limiting perceived compliance and legal risk by simply refusing to provide retail financial services across borders.
+Enhanced Treasury Department enforcement of existing anti-money laundering regulations and know-your-client rules, evolving interpretation of the 2003 Patriot Act, and new European regulation of cross-border investments (e.g. EU MiFID II) all play a role.
+These factors contribute to a heightened compliance burden faced by financial institutions providing individual investment services across borders.
+Many U.S. institutions are following the lead of foreign banks in limiting perceived compliance and legal risk by simply refusing to provide individual financial services across borders.

 Why are non-U.S. Residents Restricted from Owning U.S. Mutual Funds?

-As recently reported in the Wall Street Journal and other media outlets, many U.S. mutual fund companies recently introduced new policies preventing their funds from being purchased by non-U.S. residents, including Americans abroad.
+As widely reported, many U.S. mutual fund companies have introduced policies preventing their funds from being purchased by non-U.S. residents, including Americans abroad.
 Many expats are surprised to learn that rules barring the sale of most U.S. registered mutual funds to non-residents are decades old.
 Previously, these long-standing limitations on ownership were seldom enforced.
 Recently, however, mutual fund companies modified due diligence procedures to compel more rigorous compliance with existing rules.
 Stepped-up enforcement of existing rules reflects the new environment of enhanced cross-border compliance and regulation among banks and brokerage firms.

 Mutual fund distribution agreements typically mandate that mutual fund owners reside domestically in the United States for two main reasons.
 First, U.S. fund groups are not allowed to solicit overseas business for their SEC-registered funds, even from U.S. expatriates.
 Offering shares of mutual funds to non-domestic clients could potentially violate the laws of any country in which an investor or prospective investor in a fund is resident or domiciled.
 Second, mutual funds may make tax treaty claims on their holdings, which require funds to certify all shareholders are resident in the United States.